 NATIONAL TACO DAY

 The history of tacos predates the arrival of Europeans in Mexico.
 Anthropological evidence shows the native people living in the lake region of the Valley of Mexico traditionally ate tacos filled with small fish.
-At the time of the Spanish conquistadors, Bernal Diaz del Castillo documented the first taco feast enjoyed by Europeans.
-This meal was arranged by Hernan Cortes for his captains in Coyoacan.
+At the time of the Spanish conquistadors, Bernal Diaz del Castillo, documented the first taco feast enjoyed by Europeans.
+Hernan Cortes arranged this meal for his captains in Coyoacan.
 It is unclear why the Spanish used the word taco to describe this native food.
 One suggested origin is the word ataco, meaning stuff or to stuff.

 In 1964, Roberto L. Gomez established The National Taco Council.
 The council sent a 55-pound taco to President Johnson in 1967.

 Whether you prefer soft or hard-shelled tortillas, most agree tacos satisfy a snack craving.
 However, they also make delicious meals.
 Consider that many are filled with seasoned, lean meats and vegetables, tacos go beyond delicious.
 Fish tacos and shrimp tacos with grilled seafood add a whole other flavor profile.
 Ask for grilled chicken and hold the cheese.

 Many restaurants offer specials on this food holiday, too.

 Go out for tacos or make them at home.
 There are many traditional varieties of tacos.